8 Best Nonprofit Credit Card Processing Options in 2025

 Top Features:

-Bloomerang is the top integrated payment processing option for nonprofits looking to keep donor information secure, leverage donor data for future campaigns, and increase donor satisfaction.
+Bloomerang is the top integrated payment processing option for nonprofits that want to protect donor information, leverage donor data for future campaigns, and accept and deposit payments all in one place.

-Other payment processors integrate Stripe and Paypal, so nonprofits may not be able to access nonprofit-specific giving methods and may be charged additional fees.
-Bloomerang Payments is built on top of Stripe, allowing for customization to suit nonprofit needs.
+Other payment processors integrate with Stripe and PayPal, so nonprofits may not be able to access nonprofit-specific giving methods and may be charged additional fees.
+Bloomerang Payments is built on top of Stripe, allowing for customization to suit your nonprofit’s needs.

-One of the greatest benefits of the Bloomerang Payments system is fraud management and protection.
+One of the greatest benefits of the Bloomerang Payments system is its industry-leading fraud management and protection.
 Fraud management is included in the system, so nonprofits aren’t charged extra for this service.
-Plus, if a nonprofit does experience fraud, they’re not liable for expenses like chargeback fees—Bloomerang takes on that responsibility.
+Bloomerang Payments is PCI-compliant, and we prioritize donor data protection.

-In addition, here are a few features that make Bloomerang Payments a top option for nonprofits:
+Here are a few additional features that make Bloomerang Payments a top option for nonprofits:

 In addition, tap-to-pay is an exciting new feature within Bloomerang Payments.
 With this functionality, donors can tap their credit card, Apple Pay, or Google Pay digital wallet onto a mobile device and have their gift processed through the Bloomerang mobile app.
 Tap-to-pay creates a speedy in-person donation process and doesn’t require any specialized card readers.

-Payment Methods: Google Pay, Apple Pay, debit, credit, ACH, in-person donations
+Additional Payment Methods Accepted: Google Pay, Apple Pay, debit, credit, ACH, in-person donations

 Top Features: